Research

 National Security Council Dataset

-Includes data on the formal design characteristics of NSCs in 48 major democracies from 1945 to 2023.
+Data on the formal design characteristics of NSCs in 48 major democracies from 1945 to 2023.
 Also includes data on attempted reforms, whether they succeeded or failed, and how reform was attempted.

-Battlefield Coalitions Dataset, with Rosella Cappella Zielinski, Ryan Grauer, and Jonathan Martin
+With Rosella Cappella Zielinski, Ryan Grauer, and Jonathan Martin

 Image Source: Eberhard Grossgasteiger